IX - – Asymmetry I

 Mom hesitated and then sighed.
 “Yes, son.
 I believe you.”

 Connor put the Löschen away.
 He looked bad.
 I was afraid he was going to pass out at any moment.
 “Is there anyone else…here besides…you, Mrs. Provance?”

 Mom gave Connor a confused look.
 “Provance is my maiden name, Mr. MacKenzie.
 My name is Jayne Garrison.”

-Connor looked at me, confused.
-“But Kevin, your last name…is Provance.
-How can that be?”
+Connor looked at me with confusion.
+“Kevin…your last name…is Provance.
+How can…that be?”

 Mom turned to me with the same confused look.
 “You changed your last name?
 Why would you do that, Kevin?”

 “Oh boy,” I said, muttering under my breath.
+I didn’t anticipate this.
+This is what Ryan would call one of his unknown variables.
+This one just blew up in my face.
 “In 1997, I had my former last name of Garrison changed to Provance.
 I had my reasons for doing so.”